vmware-archive/vmaccel/README.md

 #### Addressing Resources

-Addressing of resources in the networked Accelerator fabric is different than addressing a local resource.
-When allocating an Accelerator resource, there needs to be a way for each resource to be uniquely assigned to a given application/client.
+Addressing of resources in a networked Accelerator fabric is different than addressing a local resource.
+When allocating a server's Accelerator resource, there needs to be a way for each resource to be uniquely assigned to a given application/client.
 To achieve this, each resource request will be identified using a two-dimensional identification: